Raising Voices Since 2008

 Guelph Spoken Word (formerly Semantix) was founded in November 2008 by Beth Anne Ellipsis.
 Quickly growing in popularity, GSW has moved forward to become a registered not-for-profit arts organisation with a board of directors and set of dedicated volunteers.

 To create open, intergenerational, diverse community spaces that foster spoken word artists and provide quality arts & culture experiences for audiences.

 Guelph Spoken Word is always looking for volunteers to help with our regular events and other task to keep us running smoothly.
 Not only does helping out get you free access to Guelph Spoken Word events, but it's also an opportunity to meet a whole host of awesome people.

-If you are interested in volunteering contact our Volunteer Coordinator, Danielle Workman at email@example.com.
+If you are interested in volunteering contact us at firstname.lastname@example.org.

 Also, don't hesitate to let us know If you have any special talents that you can share with the team!